 First, a definition:

-Essentially, white label SEO companies provide fulfillment services and SEO software for other digital marketing companies.
+Essentially, white label SEO companies provide fulfillment services and SEO software for other digital marketing companies (you can clearly see this when you read white label seo reviews).
 These companies (also known as SEO resellers) then sell white label SEO products with their own branding, often using a private label dashboard.
 The white label company provides delivery, infrastructure, and tools, while the reseller sells the products and manages customer relationships.

 Let's pretend for a moment that SEO is chocolate milk, which is easier to understand, delicious, and rich in calcium.
 Companies like HubShout spend quite a bit of money to raise the cows, mix the milk with chocolate, and bottle it.
 The SEO reseller puts their own name and branding on the chocolate milk because they have stores and customers who want to buy it.
 The SEO reseller doesn't have to go through the trouble of raising livestock, and their customers get a delicious beverage.